denten-books/plain-text/5-chapter.md

 [^ln5-boring]: I suspect both would make for far more boring plays than the original.

+[^ln5-petroski]: Despite the apparent ubiquity and importance of such order-making structures (like data tables, bookshelves, or lists) there is remarkably little written about them.
+I can find no definitive histories of a bookshelf for example (outside of Henry Petroski's groundbreaking
+@petroski_book_1999, written from the perspective of industrial design), either as a piece of furniture or as an organizing principle.
+Even less is available on data structures like lists or data tables.
+Petroski writes: "While reading on my chair late one evening I perceived, for whatever reason, the bookshelf beneath a row of books in a new light.
+I saw it as a piece of infrastructure, taken for granted if not neglected" [@petroski_book_1999, 71].

 [^ln5-dupont]: All materials in this section come from an online archive of sound recording advertisements curated by the Museum of Magnetic Sound